 .
 They will organize all logistics for you including vehicle, guide, stay and entry permit.
 Alternatively if you want to manage on your own, then you can come down to Manebhanjan

 from where the jeep safari actually starts.

-It's a small village town at the base of the Singalila ridge.
-You can reach Manebhanjan from Darjeeling via Ghoom and Sukhia by taxi or shared jeep.
+It's a small township at the base of the Singalila ridge and at an altitude of 6,325ft.
+You can reach Manebhanjan from Darjeeling via Ghoom and Sukhiapokhri by reserved or shared taxi.
 The distance is 26kms and it takes about 1 hour 15 minutes by road from Darjeeling.

-From New Jalpaiguri (NJP) as well as Bagdogra airport, Manebhanjan is about 100kms by road.
+From New Jalpaiguri (NJP) as well as Bagdogra airport, Manebhanjan is about 85kms by road via Mirik.
 You can get pre-paid reserved taxis from both NJP and Bagdogra.
 It takes about 4.5 hours to reach Manebhanjan from both these places.
-From NJP however you can also take a shared taxi (usually a jeep type vehicle) up to Sukhia and then take another one to Manebhanjan.
-This is much more economical compared to reserved car.
-But change over time could be uncertain.

-Once you reach Manebhanjan, you can take a 4-wheel drive vehicle like a jeep or a Land Rover.
+Once you reach Manebhanjan, you can take a 4-wheel drive vehicle - Land Rover.
 The Land Rovers here are vintage 4-wheel drive vehicles that were once used by the British.
 Only handful of them (around 40 nos.) are still remaining in this part of the world and maintained by their owners.